manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/contributing.md

 ## Or Contact Us Via Email
 ---

-If you'd prefer not to use GitHub, you can email:
+If you prefer, you can email:

 **pannz@landcareresearch.co.nz**